 Tokyo has a fantastic selection of hotels in all price ranges.

 - The city’s luxury hotels are on par with the best hotels anywhere.
-For more information, check out the Best Tokyo Luxury Hotels page
+For more information, check out the Best Tokyo Luxury Hotels page.

 - The best value can often be found in mid-range and so-called “business hotels,” which are small but efficient hotels that often offer great rates.
-For more information, check out the Best Tokyo Mid-Range and Business Hotels page
+For more information, check out the Best Tokyo Mid-Range And Business Hotels page.

-- There is also a range of boutique hotels in Tokyo
+- There is also a range of boutique hotels in Tokyo.

 - Tokyo is a great city to visit with kids.
 But, where should you stay?
-See my Best Tokyo Hotels For Families page
+See my Best Tokyo Hotels For Families page.

 - If you’re looking for a romantic hideaway in Tokyo, you’ll be spoiled for choice.
-See my list of The Most Romantic Hotels in Tokyo, all personally inspected
+See my list of The Most Romantic Hotels In Tokyo, all personally inspected.

 - Finally, you might be surprised at just how cheap some of the city’s budget hotel rooms are.
 And, the quality is surprisingly high.
-For more information, check out the Best Tokyo Budget Hotels page
+For more information, check out the Best Tokyo Budget Hotels page.

 Also see our overview on the Tokyo Hotels page.